公 法 评 论 |

 of many who ever tried to get a grip on the concept of power, I am sure.
 It

 is a choice that can, yet also needs to, be justified.
-A second part will try to
+A second part will

 argue that the theoretical justifications in Luhmann's theory do not seem